Top

 hazardous telephone wire removal

-IPF also continued its 7+ year effort to rid the Pass of abandoned, low-hanging telephone wire, which presents a sometimes deadly hazard to wildlife, as was learned this year with the tragic moose death at Difficult Campground.
-Here, volunteers from Jaywalker Lodge, which has been instrumental in carrying out this project over the years, are cutting some of the last remaining wire below the Weller curve along the valley floor.
+IPF also continued its eight-year effort to rid the Pass of abandoned, low-hanging telephone wire, which presents a sometimes deadly hazard to wildlife, as was learned in 2023 with the tragic moose death at Difficult Campground.
+Here, volunteers from Reese Henry & Company are carried out some of the last remaining wire below the Weller curve along the valley floor.

 Mountain boy rebar removal